eCook Meal

 BOWLS OF DIVINE GOODNESS

 Scoop up a generous helping of the rich green goddess gnocchi.
 Cover in the grated hard cheese and garnish with any remaining Lemon zest to taste.
-Serve with the dressed Green Leaves on the side.
+Serve with the dressed green leaves on the side.
 Bellissimo!

 BOIL THE GNOCCHI